Skip to main content

 Depositing into a synchronous vault

-To deposit assets (e.g., USDC) and receive vault shares:
+Then deposit assets (e.g., USDC) to receive vault shares:

 vault.deposit(assets, receiver);